 As we walked uphill, my brain developed the concept.
 I had a planned place, and design.
 But how to lay it out?
-Fortunately Will’s fiance teaches maths, so as I divided the pods into 4 small pots, the question was:
+Fortunately Will’s fiancée teaches maths, so as I divided the pods into 4 small pots, the question to her was:

-The hope is that it’s ideal snowdrop territory, though there are no snowdrops within a couple of miles, and the few people who walk this route in the depths of winter in about 5 years’ time might start to see the design outline appearing, to delight them, and wonder how it got there…
+The hope is that it’s ideal snowdrop territory, although there are no snowdrops within a couple of miles, and the few people who walk this route in the depths of winter in about 5 years’ time might start to see the design outline appearing, to delight them, and wonder how it got there.

-Lest readers are appalled by this act of rural vandalism, from the years and thought involved with my Welsh historic snowdrop hunt project I’ve become convinced that snowdrops only end up at a site (unless it’s beside a river) if someone has moved them, or some seed, there.
-In a location like this one pollination is extremely unlikely, so over decades the outline should stay relatively intact, with only rodent or squirrel disturbance likely to disrupt the growing clumps.
+Lest readers are appalled by this act of rural vandalism, from the years and thought involved with my Welsh historic snowdrop hunt project, I’ve become convinced that snowdrops only end up at a site (unless it’s beside a river) if someone has moved them, or some seed, there.
+In a location like this one, pollination is extremely unlikely, so over decades the outline should stay relatively intact, with only rodent, mole, rabbit or squirrel disturbance likely to disrupt the growing clumps.